Prathinav-kV/ENPM_661_Project3_1/README.md

 2. We have defined the equations taking into consideration the robot radius =5 units and the clearance as inputted .
 We calculated the equations of all the boundaries and used them in the valid_point(x,y) function.
 It checks if the point lies in the obstacle space or not, and returns a boolean value where True means it is a valid point and False means it is in the obstacle space.

 3. The graph is a numpy matrix where each element is structured in this manner:
-[ x,y,theta,cost to come,parent node index]

-The heapq has elements arranged as follows:
-[ ctc+ctg, ctc, x, y, theta, node index]

-4. We are moving the points in 7 directions using the following angles [30,60,90,0,-30,-60,-90] We took a goal threshold of 0.5 units.
+4. We are moving the points in 5 directions using the following angles [30,60,0,-30,-60] We took a goal threshold of 3 units.

 4. The animation is not real-time, we perform the animation after computing the path.